xipki/xipki/README.md

 JDK 8+ is required.

-1. Unpack tomcat to a new folder
+1. Unpack tomcat (up to 9) to a new folder
 2. Install CA as described in the `xipki-install/xipki-ca/README` file.

 ## Install OCSP Responder

 JDK 8+ is required.

-1. Unpack tomcat to a new folder
+1. Unpack tomcat (up to 9) to a new folder
 2. Install CA as described in the `xipki-install/xipki-ocsp/README` file.

 ## Install Protocol Gateway

 JDK 8+ is required (JDK11+ for `acme.war`).

-1. Unpack tomcat to a new folder.
+1. Unpack tomcat (up to 9) to a new folder.
 2. Install protocol gateway as described in the `xipki-install/xipki-gateway/README` file.

 ## Install Management Command Line Interface